Shakespeare Class

 What did you like about the visit?
 The woman was kind and gave us complements, which helped us build our confidence!
 The lady was really positive and helpful, giving us tips on how to improve.
 She built our resilience by helping us through what we found tricky and not letting us give up.
 She made us laugh!
 I liked that there were different sizes of the ropes for all of us to access.
 “At first, I was scared in case I was hit by the rope but the woman made me feel less scared!” – Charlotte.

-Shakespeare Class: Thoughts on Hoopstarz Day:
+Our thoughts on Hoopstarz Day:

 Summary of what you did: In our session, we practised our hula-hooping skills and learnt new tricks.
 The tricks we practised and learnt were the munchkin with 360, Angel of the North on one leg, thread the needle, the lasso, stir the pot, scoop the ice cream, infinity, slinky and around your neck.
 She added extra challenges for us.